-- 4.1 In line with legislative requirements, the Audit & Risk Committee considered the Unaudited 2021/22 Annual Accounts on 28 June 2022 (Report No. 22/157 refers). - 4.2 The Unaudited 2021/22 Annual Accounts were then submitted to KPMG, the Council's external auditors on 28 June 2022. - 4.3 The Annual Accounts are prepared in accordance with the 2021/22 CIPFA Code of Practice on Local Authority Accounting ("the Code"). - 4.4 These accounts also comply with the Local Authority Accounts (Scotland) Regulations 2014 which revoked the Local Authority Accounts (Scotland) Regulations 1985. - 4.5 The Unaudited 2021/22 Annual Accounts were available for public inspection between 1 July and 21 July 2022 (inclusive).
+4.1 In line with legislative requirements, the Audit & Risk Committee considered the Unaudited 2021/22 Annual Accounts on 28 June 2022 (Report No. 22/157 refers).

+- 4.2 The Unaudited 2021/22 Annual Accounts were then submitted to KPMG, the Council's external auditors on 28 June 2022. - 4.3 The Annual Accounts are prepared in accordance with the 2021/22 CIPFA Code of Practice on Local Authority Accounting ("the Code"). - 4.4 These accounts also comply with the Local Authority Accounts (Scotland) Regulations 2014 which revoked the Local Authority Accounts (Scotland) Regulations 1985. - 4.5 The Unaudited 2021/22 Annual Accounts were available for public inspection between 1 July and 21 July 2022 (inclusive).
 During this period, KPMG received no objections to the draft Unaudited Annual Accounts.

-5. DRAFT AUDITED 2021/22 ANNUAL ACCOUNTS
+5. AUDITED 2021/22 ANNUAL ACCOUNTS

 - 5.1 The audit of the 2021/22 Annual Accounts took place between July and September 2022.
 The audit considered not only the financial statements but also areas such as financial performance and corporate governance. - 5.2 Two audit differences were identified during the audit (see page 39 of the External Audit report).
 One related to a judgemental difference on the obsolescence of external works.
 This was unadjusted (uncorrected) but has no impact on the level of resources available to the Council.
 The second adjustment was made (corrected) and related to a disclosure note which had no impact on the core financial statements.
-In addition, there were a few minor presentational adjustments. - 5.3 Approval of the Accounts at today's meeting will provide authorisation for the Leader of the Council, the Chief Executive and the Head of Finance to sign them.
-The Draft Audited Accounts (unsigned) are attached to this report at Appendix 1. - 5.4 The Head of Finance will also sign the Letter of Representation included at Appendix 2.
-Once signed, the Draft Audited 2021/22 Annual Accounts and Letter of Representation will be passed to KPMG so that they may issue their opinion in the form of an audit certificate. - 5.5 ACTION: The Committee is asked to approve the Draft Audited 2021/22 Annual Accounts and authorises the Leader of the Council, the Chief Executive and the Head of Finance to sign them and also to authorise the Head of Finance to sign the Letter of Representation.
+In addition, there were a few minor presentational adjustments. - 5.3 The Audited 2021/22 Annual Accounts are attached to this report at Appendix 1. - 5.4 ACTION: The Council is asked to note the Audited 2021/22 Annual Accounts. - 6.
+ANNUAL AUDIT REPORT TO THE MEMBERS OF PERTH & KINROSS COUNCIL AND THE CONTROLLER OF AUDIT FOR THE YEAR ENDED 31 MARCH 2022 - 6.1 The Annual Audit Report to the Members of Perth & Kinross Council and the Controller of Audit for the year ended 31 March 2022 is set out at Appendix 2 (the Audit Report).
+The Audit Report sets out KPMG's opinions and conclusions on the overall audit and their findings to be reported under ISA260: Report to those Charged with Governance.
+The Audit Report also includes the findings in relation to Perth & Kinross Charitable Trusts. - 6.2 The key messages from the 2021/22 audit are set out in the Audit Conclusions on page 5 of Appendix 2 and are summarised as follows: